-One approach to obtain high resolution analysis is the use of regional data assimilation.
-NCEP (National Centers for Environmental Prediction) recently performed regional reanalysis over the United States for the period 1979 to present using 32 km resolution (Mesinger et al., 2006).
-European countries are also working together on a similar project (EURRA, 2005).
-While this approach is feasible, such efforts are limited to a small number of countries and institutions that have advanced data assimilation systems and ample computer power.
+One approach for obtaining high-resolution analysis is the use of regional data assimilation.
+The National Centers for Environmental Prediction (NCEP) recently performed regional reanalysis over the United States for the period 1979 to the present using 32-km resolution (Mesinger et al. 2006).
+European countries are also working together on a similar project (EURRA 2007).
+Although this approach is feasible, such efforts are limited to a small number of countries and institutions that have advanced data assimilation systems and ample computing power.

 Dynamical downscaling is an alternative to regional data assimilation.
-As pointed out by von Storch et al. (2000), dynamical downscaling with the spectral nudging technique is considered a "poor person's data assimilation technique."
-Some comparisons between regional data assimilation and dynamical downscaling have been studied by Kanamaru and Kanamitsu (2007a).
-It was concluded that the dynamical downscaling with higher spatial resolution (10 km) has an advantage over the coarser resolution (32 km) regional data assimilation.
-Part of the reason is that the current data assimilation system is incapable of effectively utilizing high-density near-surface observations, and places more weight on the initial guess produced by the regional high-resolution numerical model.
-In spite of its economical merit, a regional climate model, and accordingly the downscaling, is inherently mathematically ill-posed due to specified lateral boundary values, which result in noises and instabilities that propagate into the interior of the domain and contaminate the downscaled analysis.
-Thus, for the purpose of examining the effect of the lateral boundary in the RCM-downscaling, a downscaling without any lateral boundary is desirable.
+As pointed out by von Storch et al. (2000), dynamical downscaling with the spectral nudging technique is considered to be a "poor person's data assimilation technique."
+Some comparisons between regional data assimilation and dynamical downscaling have been studied by Kanamaru and Kanamitsu (2007, hereinafter KK07).
+It was concluded that the dynamical downscaling with higher spatial resolution (10 km) has an advantage over the coarser-resolution (32 km) regional data assimilation.
+Part of the reason is that the current data assimilation system is incapable of effectively utilizing high-density near-surface observations and places more weight on the initial guess produced by the regional high-resolution numerical model.
+Despite its economical merit, a regional climate model, along with the associated downscaling, is inherently mathematically ill-posed because of specified lateral boundary values, which result in noises and instabilities that propagate into the interior of the domain and contaminate the downscaled analysis.
+Thus, for the purpose of examining the effect of the lateral boundary in the regional climate model downscaling, a downscaling without any lateral boundary is desirable.